roshni33/100-days-of-AI/README.md

 # 💡 100 Days of AI Challenge

 🚀 **Challenge Overview**
-Join me on this exciting journey as I dive deep into the world of AI!
+JJoin me on this exciting journey as I dive deep into the world of AI!
 Over the next 100 days, I'll be completing projects that enhance my understanding of AI and Data Science.
 Each day, I’ll share my progress and insights to inspire others to embark on their own learning adventures before 2025 arrives!

 ## 🎯 Prerequisites
 Before we dive in, make sure you're comfortable with the following: